Frequently Asked Questions

 - A: I use the software Adobe Flash for the coloring and animation.
-Prior to that, I generally draw everything by hand on paper using a lightbox.
-I scan the drawings in using Adobe Photoshop, then convert the bitmap art to vector art using Adobe Streamline.
+I generally draw and ink everything by hand on paper using a lightbox.
+I scan the drawings into the computer using Adobe Photoshop, then animate and color within Flash.
 This system works nicely for me; I'm sure all Flash artists have their own preferred way of doing things.
 If you want to find out more about Flash, there are some great resources such as Flashkit.com and Moock.org.
 I belong to a local Flash usergroup here in Los Angeles which offers lots of support.

 - Q: Who are some of the voices behind the bunnies?

 - A: Learn more about bunny voices John Mathot, Doug McInnes and Mike Dougherty (who guest-starred in Alien, Jaws and Superman bunnies).